 What is a chest ultrasound?

-A chest ultrasound is an imaging test that uses sound waves to look at the structures
+A chest ultrasound is an imaging test.
+It uses sound waves to look at the structures

 and organs in your chest.
-It can help your health care provider see how well your
+It can help your healthcare provider see how well your lungs

-A chest ultrasound can look at your lungs, heart, esophagus, mid-chest area (mediastinum),
+A chest ultrasound can look at these areas:

-space between the lungs and chest wall (pleural space), and other structures in the
+The space between the lungs and chest wall (pleural space)

-chest.
-Your health care provider may also use ultrasound to see how blood flows through
+Your healthcare provider may also use ultrasound to see how blood flows through the

-The health care provider uses a device called a transducer to make the images of your
+The provider uses a small handheld device (probe or transducer) to make the images

-chest.
-The transducer sends out sound waves that bounce off your organs and other
+of your chest.
+The transducer sends out sound waves that bounce off your organs and

-structures.
+other structures.
 The sound waves are too high-pitched for you to hear.
-The transducer then
+The transducer

 Your provider can add another device called a Doppler probe to the transducer.
 This